Lyle Stokotelny has seen the Dauphin Kings from more sides than the average fan.

 Six years later, in 1983, the Kings once again stood atop the MJHL mountain, led by captain Barry Trotz, the current head coach of the Nashville Predators.
 That year was the closest the Kings have come to winning the national title, as they took the Anavet Cup with a victory over the Saskatchewan champion Yorkton Terriers before falling in the national semifinal to the Abbotsford Flyers.

 After six titles in 15 years, it would be a decade before Dauphin raised another championship banner to the rafters, this time with Stokotelny behind the bench in 1992-93.

 The Kings finished the regular season in third place, just two games over .500 (24-22-1-1), but gelled at the right time of year.

 “It was a rebuilding year for the hockey club, and our goal was just to make the playoffs,” he said.
 “But once again, we were fortunate enough to have some very skilled players.
 We picked up some young players that, through the season, developed beyond anybody’s expectations.
 And by the time the playoffs came around, we were a real competitor.”

 After beating the Winkler Flyers in the opening round of the playoffs, the Kings met the powerhouse Portage Terriers, the only team to win more than 30 games that season.
 Portage had finished 15 points ahead of the second-place Flyers and 20 ahead of the Kings.

-Numbers didn’t matter to the Kings as they knocked off the Terriers before sweeping St. Boniface for the
+Numbers didn’t matter to the Kings as they knocked off the Terriers before sweeping St. Boniface for the league title.